Upgrade your workflows with a Xero barcode inventory system

 Now you understand the importance of Xero barcodes, how can you use them as a manufacturer?

 Well, there’s the obvious, which you see every time you go to a retailer and purchase something.
 The cashier uses a scanner to get the price and automatically reduces the inventory amount on hand.
-But here are just some of the other instances in which having barcodes implemented will be invaluable:
+But there are many other instances where having barcodes implemented will be invaluable.
+Let’s go over some of them.

 Monitoring stock levels

-This will help you improve your inventory control by updating stock levels in real-time when you receive or use raw materials and sell finished goods to a customer.
+This helps you improve your inventory control by updating stock levels in real time when you receive or use raw materials and sell finished goods to a customer.

 Tracking equipment internally

 Do you have items that travel from place to place?
-For example, perhaps you have company laptops that get passed between employees, or maybe you have a remote working policy due to the COVID-19 pandemic?
+For example, you may have company laptops that get passed between employees or have a remote working policy.

 Tracking batches

 Is your business following a batch manufacturing workflow?
-What happens if a batch is compromised and you need to do a product recall?
+What happens if a batch is compromised and you need a product recall?
 How can you possibly do it without the appropriate systems in place?
-A Xero barcode integration gives you the tools to track items and batches from the moment materials are received and leave your shop floor as a finished good.
+A Xero barcode integration gives you the tools to track batches from the moment materials are received and leave your shop floor as a finished good.

 Simplifying sales process